aodn/data-services/AODN/AODN-WAVE-DM/DOT-WA-WAVE/README.md

 #### Location of Original Dataset

-The dataset was previously downloaded and archived to ```$ARCHIVE_DIR/AODN/Dept-Of-Transport_WA_WAVES``` However the most up to date dateset is found via the kml file (link above)
+The dataset was previously downloaded and archived to ```$ARCHIVE_DIR/AODN/Dept-Of-Transport_WA_WAVES``` However the most up to date dataset is found via the kml file (link above)

 ## Waverider instrument
 Converts wave data from the waverider instruments.
 Only the digital data is being processed from the following KML file: